vliz-be-opsci/invasive-checke/README.md

 ## Getting running in Docker
-A docker-compose file and .env file are provided.
+A docker-compose file and sample.env file are provided.
 Together they deploy a container that contains a REST API with Swagger documentation.
 Currently there are only a few REST endpoints and they'll look like this when running on a local system with the default .env file:

  - localhost:8090 - The root of the API.
 Returns a simple message
  - localhost:8090/docs - The swagger documentation
  - localhost:8090/check - Takes an aphia_id, lon and lat and returns the summary and dataframe
  - localhost:8090/clear_cache - Clears the internal geom cache of the Python class.

+To get it all running please configure the sample.env file, save it as ".env" in the root directory of the repo, and finally run:

+> docker-compose up -d --build

 ## Human Readable Summary